AbhiAgarwal/notes/log.md

 - Projects: Started development on Mercent with Phil and Cheryl
 - Programming: C++
 - Classwork: Reading on Darwin and Quantification, Compiler Homework & Project 1, Paper for Quantification
+- Reading: Quetelet, Peter Thiel's Zero to One

 Monday 15 September to Friday 19 September